xEcEz/TVSS/README.md

 ### 1. Description ###

 TVSS aims to recommend TV-Shows based on their similarity computed over a subtitle analysis of their content.
+It is a content-based recommender computing similarities between shows based on their distribution over the topics that are obtained by a Java MR implementation of the LDA algorithm.
 Here is the current version of the graph representing clusters of similar shows and some labelled topics we identified in them:

 ![Clusters of Shows](/Graph Scripts/graph.jpg)